Our lifestyle shapes our financials. We like our space light and airy. Our room is all space and a mattress. Welcome to our Crib!

 We bought a town home this year.
 We upgraded from a one bedroom in Kentucky to a two bedroom now.
 We pay four times more now than we did in Kentucky.

 We travel – weekend getaways and week-long ones.
 We’ve traversed the country, length and breadth.
 Our beloved Honda Fit now runs only on weekends and when public transportation is absent.
-She has logged 70k miles since 2011, and is good for more than a decade at this rate — in time to “retire” together.
+She’s logged 70k miles since 2011, and is good for more than a decade.
 She is (with my old guitar and my recently retired I-Phone 4) my dearest attachment – companions of my dark days.

-We eat out once or twice a week – not sure if that’s more or less than average.
+We eat out once or twice a week.
 We always share the drink.
 On proposing that she and her husband do the same, an older colleague working overtime retaliated with absolute amazement: “But I want my own drink”.

-When seriously, appropriately and purposefully starved, the China Gardens and the India Palaces make for better deals.
-If at MacDonalds, all you need is a dollar.
+When seriously starved, the China Gardens and the India Palaces make for better deals.
+If at MacDonalds, a dollar is all you need.

 But we cook.
 We cook every day.
 My wife takes the leftovers to work.
 I did carrots for a year (so much so that one colleague “replied all” to team lunch email that said “gofi, you are not a rabbit”).
 I’ve since progressed to Oat Meals (for ~$3 for a box of 8 packets, and with 2 packets/lunch => $0.75/lunch).
 My wife prefers home meals and I just want a light lunch (so I can dinner like a pig).

-Because we cook, we’re now able to dish out a few high quality meals, that when plated properly and served wearing an apron, look all the more desirable (should there a need to impress).
+Because we cook, we’re now able to dish out a few high quality meals, that when plated properly look all the more desirable (should there a need to impress).

 note to self <insert better pic – that steak>